Econundrums/Satellite-Complexity/README.md

 df = as.data.frame(Fake_Bus_Data)

-row.names(df) = df$`Variable ID` #We're going to want the rows labeled by program name for our
+#We're going to want the rows labeled by program name for our dendrogram charts later.
-#dendrogram charts later.
+row.names(df) = df$`Variable ID`

+#Variables that will determine the clusters
 vars = c('NR Classification', 'Orbit', 'Contracting Agency', 'Payload Type')

 df = df[,vars]

-#The "for-loop" below runs through each column and sets each cell's value to either "numeric" if the
+#The "for-loop" below runs through each column and sets each cell's value to either
-#value checks out as a number, or a as a factor otherwise.
-For some reason this was necessary to do
+#"numeric" if the value checks out as a number, or a as a factor otherwise.
+For some
-#because importing the data from Excel to R didn't carry over the proper categorization of the datum points.
+#reason this was necessary to do because importing the data from Excel to R didn't carry
+#over the proper categorization of the datum points.

 for (i in 1:ncol(df)) {
     if(is.numeric(df[1,i]) == TRUE)